roura356a/csk/intl.en-US/Release notes/System Component change Records/Other SQL statements/directx-device-plugin-windows.md

 ## Introduction

 directx-device-plugin-windows is a DirectX device plug-in for Container Service for Kubernetes \(ACK\) clusters. directx-device-plugin-windows enables GPU acceleration based on DirectX for Windows containers that are deployed on GPU-accelerated virtualization instances.
-For more information about GPU-accelerated virtualization instances, see [GPU-accelerated virtualization instance families]().

 directx-device-plugin-windows supports only ACK clusters that use Kubernetes 1.20.4 or later.